 The Alachua County Library District is extending their closure of all library locations until further notice due to the ongoing uncertainty of COVID-19.

 Per the Alachua County Library District:

-- Patrons with materials currently checked out will be able to keep those items until April 30, regardless of the materials’ original due dates.
+Patrons with materials currently checked out can keep those items until the library reopen, regardless of the materials’ original due dates.
 The Alachua County Library District does not charge overdue fees.
-We ask that patrons do not place any items in the book drops while the Library District is closed.
+We ask that patrons do not put any materials in the book drops while the branches are closed.

 Holds that were available for pickup when the Library District closed have been extended until the library reopens.
 If a patron had an item ready to pick up on Saturday, March 14, it will still be waiting for them when the Library District reopens.
 If a patron’s card is expiring during the closure, their expiration date has been extended.
 For the latest information from the Library District, please visit www.aclib.us/coronavirus.”